soudeepd/soudeepd.github.io/pages/research.md

 - (Thesis advisor of) [Kapil Gupta](https://kapil21gupta.github.io/): Fourth year doctoral student, Indian Institute of Management Bangalore.
 Mr Gupta has been working on his thesis which is focused on analyzing house price dynamics in India.
 He has also worked with me on papers related to sports analytics and variable selection methods.
 Expected to graduate by the summer of 2025.

 - (Thesis co-advisor of) [Archi Roy](https://sites.google.com/students.iiserpune.ac.in/archiroy/): Fourth year student in an integrated MS-PhD program, Indian Institute of Science Education and Research Pune.
 Ms Roy is jointly advised by me and [Dr Moumanti Podder](https://scholar.google.com/citations?user=z7wxJS4AAAAJ&hl=en); and is working on novel methodologies to understand the dynamics of financial markets.
-Expected to graduate by the summer of 2024.
+Expected to graduate by the summer of 2025.

 - (Thesis advisor of) Kunal Rai: Third year doctoral student, Indian Institute of Management Bangalore.
 Mr Rai's tentative thesis revolves around nonparametric methods and physics-informed neural networks for quantile regression problems in time series and spatio-temporal data.
 Expected to graduate by the summer of 2026.

 - (Thesis co-advisor of) Chinmay Divekar: Third year doctoral student, Indian Institute of Management Bangalore.
 Jointly with [Dr Rishideep Roy](https://sites.google.com/site/royrishideep/home) from the University of Essex, I am advising Mr Divekar on his thesis, that is focused on a combination of interesting methodological and theoretical problems related to sports analytics.
+Expected to graduate by the summer of 2026.

 - (Doctoral committee member of) [Sajad S Santhosh](https://www.iimb.ac.in/node/10690): Advanced doctoral student, Indian Institute of Management Bangalore.